mike-engel/phupload/README.md

 Add a `config.toml` file to `$HOME/.config/phupload/` to start configuration.
 This file is in the toml format, which is pretty basic (I think).
 I may entertain different file types later on!

-Here's an example for all publishing types
+Here's an example for all publishing types.
+For more information for Flickr, see the [extra documentation](#flickr) below.

 ```toml
 [cloudinary]